mcwilton/DataLens/README.md

 # DataProfiler

-**DataProfiler** is a Python package that performs comprehensive dataset profiling, testing, and validation using PySpark.
-The package is designed to help data engineers and data scientists quickly identify and address common data quality issues across large datasets.
+**DataProfiler** is a Python package that performs comprehensive dataset profiling and validation using PySpark.
+The package is designed to help data engineers and data scientists quickly identify and address common data quality issues across large datasets to help them process datasets effectively.

 ## Features